The Mystery of the Disappearing Bees

 Where would we be without Bees?

 The lives of bees and humans are intricately linked.
-One out of every three bites of food is pollinated by bees and other pollinators.
-Bees are vital to the reproduction of clover and alfalfa, which feed grazing animals, and to the diverse ecosystems that sustain wildlife.
+In fact, one out of every three bites of food we eat is made possible by bees and other pollinators!

 Whole Foods Market has a history of holistic thinking about food.
 In fact, caring for the environment and creating win/win partnerships are two of our Core Values, and we’ve been supporting organic farmers since 1980.
 In our efforts to support honey bees, we’re fortunate to have lots of help.